AEECL is a charitable organisation run by a consortium of European Zoos, working for Madagascar’s highly endangered lemurs through cooperation

 Project History & Aims

-AEECL is a consortium of European Zoological Gardens, who have joined forces to carry out conservation and research projects for Madagascar’s highly endangered lemurs.
+AEECL, The Lemur Conservation Association, is a consortium of European Zoological Gardens, who have joined forces to carry out conservation and research projects for Madagascar’s highly endangered lemurs.

 AEECL members were instrumental in establishing the EEP captive breeding programmes for blue-eyed black lemurs, red-bellied lemurs and crowned lemurs and many AEECL members keep these species within their animal collections.
 These programmes aim at establishing self-sustaining captive populations of the species which can serve both as model populations to learn more about the species’ biology as well as reserves for possible future reintroduction projects.

 How is Banham Zoo supporting AEECL?

-Gary Batters, ZSEA’s Director of Conservation & Education, works directly with the AEECL and holds the position of Vice President on the board.
-A visit to Madagascar in 2014 enabled Gary to see first-hand the work AEECL are doing and how further collaboration and funding are needed to continue the conservation and education work.
-Clare Collins, the Conservation Officer for ZSEA, is the AEECL’s website and social media assistant, ensuring news of the AEECL’s work is effectively communicated.
+Gary Batters, Banham Zoo’s Director of Conservation & Education, works directly with the AEECL and holds the position of President on the AEECL board.
+A visit to Madagascar in 2017 enabled Gary to see first-hand the work AEECL are doing and how further collaboration and funding are needed to continue the conservation and education work.
+Sarah Lee, the Conservation Co-ordinator for Banham Zoo & Africa Alive!, is the AEECL’s social media assistant, ensuring news of the AEECL’s work is effectively communicated.

-ZSEA Banham Zoo donated £2,500 to AEECL in 2016.
+Banham Zoo has donated £80,400 to AEECL since 1999

-In the past 17 years Banham Zoo & Africa Alive! have donated £84,820 to AEECL.
+Over the past 18 years Banham Zoo & Africa Alive! have jointly donated over £96,700 to AEECL.

 For more information visit www.aeecl.org.

-Photos courtesy of AAECL.
+Photos courtesy of AEECL.